Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Methodology

 \subsection{2.5D Convolution}

-Drawing upon previous research on bias in medical image analysis~\cite{battaglia2018bias} and the anisotropic nature of volumetric medical images, we incorporate convolutional layers in the shallow layers of the encoder to extract local features.
-Volumetric images, such as CT and MRI scans, are often affected by anisotropic problems due to their thick-slice scanning~\cite{wang20192d5}, resulting in high in-plane (IP) resolution and low through-plane (TP) resolution~\cite{dong2022mnet,liu2018ahnet}.
-This discrepancy is particularly pronounced in COVID-19-20~\cite{roth2022rapid}, where the IP resolution is 0.74mm on average, while the TP resolution plunges to a mere 5mm.
-To mitigate this issue, we use 2D conv-blocks to capture the IP information until the feature is reformulated in approximately uniform resolution across all three axes: axial, coronal, and sagittal.
+Inspired by previous research in medical image segmentation~\cite{battaglia2018bias} and the anisotropic nature of volumetric medical images, we incorporate convolutional layers in the shallow layers of the encoder to extract local features.
+Volumetric images, such as CT and MRI scans, are often affected by anisotropic problems due to their thick-slice scanning~\cite{wang20192d5,liu20183d}, resulting in high in-plane (IP) resolution and low through-plane (TP) resolution~\cite{dong2022mnet}.
+This discrepancy in information density between the depth (D) axis and the in-plane (H and W) dimensions is a prominent observation.
+The D-axis exhibits significantly larger spacing between slices, resulting in a relatively sparse representation of information.
+In contrast, the in-plane dimensions maintain a higher resolution, preserving a denser amount of information.
+To illustrate this issue, we refer to an example from the COVID-19-20 dataset~\cite{roth2022rapid}.
+As depicted in Figure~\ref{fig:anisotropic}(a), the average in-plane (IP) resolution is 0.74mm, considerably higher than the through-plane (TP) resolution of 5mm.
+This discrepancy is further highlighted in Figure~\ref{fig:anisotropic}(b-d), where sagittal and coronal plane images appear blurrier compared to the transverse plane image.
+The application of isotropic kernels directly to learn features in such scenarios poses a challenge.
+The highly discontinuous and sparse information along the D-axis introduces long-range noise to the representation of local features within the transverse plane~\cite{zeng2017deepem3d,li2020z}.
+This noise can increase the network's vulnerability to overfitting and hinder optimal generalization.
+To mitigate this issue, we use 2D conv-blocks to capture the IP information until the feature is reformulated in approximately uniform resolution across all three axes.
 Then, we apply 3D conv-blocks to handle the volumetric information.
-Each encoder layer consists of two residual convolution blocks, with each block comprising two sequential Convolution-Instance Normalization-Rectified Linear Unit (Conv-IN-ReLU) operations~\cite{ulyanov2016instancenorm}.
+Each encoder layer consists of two residual convolution blocks, with each block comprising two sequential Convolution--Instance Normalization--ReLU operations~\cite{ulyanov2016instancenorm}.
 The residual addition takes place before the final ReLU activation.